 - Have employees on payroll who receive a T4 slip (includes new hires); and

-- Meet the revenue loss requirement for each claim period.
+- Have a revenue loss within a claim period.

 Please see the eligibility requirements below for more details.